carloliveros/uce-scripts/Species tree.md

 split --lines=1933 --suffix-length=3 -d 500-bootreps.tre boot
 ```

 The --lines argument contains the number of loci in your dataset.
-The above command will split this big file (500-bootreps.tre) into boot000, boot001, ... bootN-1, each with a set of L genetrees.
+This command will split this big file (500-bootreps.tre) into boot000, boot001, ... bootN-1, each with a set of L genetrees.

 ## 2. Clean up phylip trees and root them